jeremytammik/tbc/a/1897_apidocs_mat_asset.md

 <!---

--
-Thanks again Caroline and Jeremy.
-ApiDocs.co was updated last month and ReviApiDocs.com was updated today!
+- ApiDocs.co was updated last month and ReviApiDocs.com was updated today!
+Gui Talarico revitapidocs_2021.png
-Gui Talarico
-  revitapidocs_2021.png

 - simon jones was one of the first and foremost aec oriented people at autodesk fr a couple of decades in the previous millennium.